dabblelab/alexa-skill-templates/2017-07-28-sessions-in-dynamodb/readme.md

 ### NOTE: click the image below to view the video on YouTube
 [![A 5-minutes](http://img.youtube.com/vi/cNJvyv0nYaw/0.jpg)](http://www.youtube.com/watch?v=cNJvyv0nYaw)

 NOTE: This is a follow-up to my last Alexa video that walks through [creating a basic custom skill](../2017-07-15-01).
-It would be best to watch that video before this one if you haven't allready.
+It would be best to watch that video before this one if you haven't already.

 ## Demo Steps

 ## 1. A simple custom skill

 This is code for a super simple custom skill - our starting point.

 ```javascript
 var Alexa = require('alexa-sdk');